Juvenile Minor Offense Court

 - Violations of state and local law relating to evasion of fares on a public transportation system

 - Daytime loitering

 - Business and Professions Code violations related to possession or consumption of alcohol by a minor

 - Possession of less than one ounce of marijuana

-- Penal Code Section 415 - Disturbing the peace (charged as an infraction)
+- Disturbing the peace if charged as an infraction

-Because the law prohibits forfeiture of bail in lieu of an appearance by a minor, the Juvenile Court requires a personal appearance by the minor.
+There is no bail in juvenile case.
+Instead, the Juvenile Court requires a personal appearance by the minor.
 Normally at least one parent is required to attend the hearing.
-The Juvenile Court is accustomed to reinforcing the parent-child relationship.
+The Juvenile Court tries to reinforce the parent-child relationship.
 Parental presence ensures that parents are aware of the incident, understand the reasons for the disposition made in the case, and can cooperate in the imposition of appropriate sanctions.

-Upon an admission by the minor of the violation charged, or upon finding that the minor did commit a violation, Welfare and Institutions Code Section 258 sets forth the dispositions available to the judicial officer.
+If the minor admits the violation, or if the court finds that the minor did commit the violation, Welfare and Institutions Code Section 258 sets forth the dispositions available to the judicial officer.
 The court retains jurisdiction of the case until the minor has complied with all orders, such as:

 - Fines and Penalty Assessments

 - Traffic School and Special Programs